RiverArchitect/RA_wiki/wiki/ModifyTerrain.md

 ## Mapping<a name="mtmap"></a>

 Please note that automated mapping is currently deactivated for the *ModifyTerrain* module.
-For mapping graded or widened terrain, use the <a href="VolumeAssessment">VolumeAssessment</a> module and link the *ModifyTerrain* output Rasters to the *ArcPro* project file `RiverArchitect/02_Maps/CONDITION/map_CONDITION_design.aprx`.
+For mapping graded or widened terrain, use the <a href="VolumeAssessment">VolumeAssessment</a> module and link the *ModifyTerrain* output Rasters to the *ArcGIS Pro* project file `RiverArchitect/02_Maps/CONDITION/map_CONDITION_design.aprx`.
 The relevant layout names for the *ModifyTerrain* module are:

  - `volumes_grade_neg` for mapping the terrain differences of parametrically (threshold-based) floodplain [grading](https://github.com/RiverArchitect/RA_wiki/River-design-features#grading) within the <a href="ModifyTerrain">Modify Terrain</a> module (only excavation `neg` is meaningful)
  - `volumes_widen_neg` for mapping the terrain differences of parametrically (threshold-based) river [widening](https://github.com/RiverArchitect/RA_wiki/River-design-features#berms) within the <a href="ModifyTerrain">Modify Terrain</a> module (only excavation `neg` is meaningful)